Diagnostic Offered At

 - Had radiation therapy to the chest when they were between the ages of 10 and 30.

-- Breast MRI is more effective than mammography for women with dense breast tissue.
+Breast MRI may be recommended for women with dense breast tissue.
 Women with implants or with recently diagnosed or recurring breast cancer may also benefit from breast MRI.

 Ask your doctor if breast MRI is right for you.